Vincent-Pang/builder-pattern/README.md

 ```

-### Usage with StrictmockBuilder
+### Usage with strictMockBuilder

-`StrictmockBuilder` is used to make sure all variables are initialized.
+`strictMockBuilder` is used to make sure all variables are initialized.

 ```typescript
 interface UserInfo {